bnb-chain/bnb-chain.github.io/docs/BSC-FAQs-general.md

 * Native Cross-Chain Communication

-* Expand the use cases of BNB token
+* Expand the use cases of the BNB token

 ### BNB Smart Chain is EVM-compatible.
 What does that mean?

 EVM means Ethereum Virtual Machine.
-Any smart-contract written to run in EVM can be easily ported to BNB Smart Chain .
+Any smart contract written to run in EVM can be easily ported to BNB Smart Chain.

 ### Can developers make hybrid Dapps using both Beacon Chain and BNB Smart Chain in one single Dapp?

 Yes, with the help of native cross-chain functions